 The uncertainty of Virginia law can complicate things.
 For example, for a couple who might have been united in a state by the civil union prior to coming to Virginia and then participated in a legal marriage ceremony after, it may be unclear under Virginia law as to when the marital period commenced.
 This is important because marital assets begin to be acquired when a marriage starts.
 Because the appellate courts in Virginia have not concretely dealt with these kinds of issues, this is an area that could have a multitude of different outcomes depending on the case and the judge.

 The way that the law has been in Virginia is that if a non-biological parent has not legally adopted the child, then he or she has no legal relationship to the child, and therefore has a very low chance of being granted any sort of custodial access to that child.
-These severe complications require the assistance of a same-sex divorce attorney in Fairfax to help craft the best possible case per your specific circumstances.
+These severe complications require the assistance of a knowledgeable same-sex divorce attorney in Fairfax to help craft the best possible case per your specific circumstances.

 The Importance of Experience